Sleman Regency: Tourism

 Sleman Regency is home to many temples, including Prambanan, Sari, Kalasan, and Ijo.
 As well as temples, there are ruins of an ancient palace, namely Ratu Boko.
 These temples and ruins, thought to be remnants of the Buddhist Sailendra dynasty and the Hindu Mataram kingdom, are all open to the public.
 However, Prambanan is the most popular for tourism, drawing thousands of local and foreign tourists each year.

 Sleman Regency also has a number of tourist villages including Brayut and others.

 Due in part to the scenic view at the foot of Mount Merapi, ecotourism has become common in Sleman Regency.
 One of the most common destinations is Kaliurang, a resort town located in the Pakem District.

-Sleman Regency includes the Adisucipto International Airport within its boundaries.
+Sleman Regency includes the Adisucipto Airport within its boundaries.
 There are numerous hotels in the regency, ranging from small homestays and inns to multi-star hotels.
 The higher-end, multi-star hotels are located mainly near the road between Yogyakarta and Surakarta, with homestays and inns scattered throughout the regency.